 For thousands of years the I Ching has provided guidance for decisions about our health, relationships, finances, work, and play.
 Predictions from the I Ching follow the lunar year and are based on multiple, overlapping cycles that govern the heavens and earth.
 A variety of stems, branches, directions, and phases also have their say, each creating a trail of portents, probabilities, and possibilities, so let us begin…

-In the Chinese horoscope, August is the seventh lunar month in a phase called Shén 申 whose character usually refers to “spirit” but can also represent spirituality, god, deity, consciousness, or awareness.
-Shen resides in our hearts—it is a channel for spiritual transformation, and it connects us to magic, inspiration, intuition, joy, love, and compassion.
+In the Chinese horoscope, August is the seventh lunar month in a phase called Shén 申 whose character usually refers to “spirit” but can also represent spirituality, God, deity, consciousness, or awareness.
+Shen resides in our hearts—it is a channel for spiritual transformation that connects us to magic, inspiration, intuition, joy, love, and compassion.

-August is a strong Metal Element month in which the heat of high summer begins to subside and as we journey toward autumn.
-In August, our energy also begins to decrease or contract which is our cue that it is time to let go of things, ideas, attitudes, and feelings that are no longer of use.
-It is also time for us to reflect on that which we have sown, and to consider what our goals are for the future.
+August is a powerful Metal Element month in which the intensity of high summer begins to subside in our slow march toward the fall.
+In August, our energy begins to decrease and contract as well, which is our cue that it is time to let go of ideas, attitudes, feelings, and objects that are no longer useful to us.
+It is also time for us to reflect upon that which we have sown in the past and how they might influence our goals for the future.

-In the Chinese lunar calendar, seasons change earlier than in the west.
-In the lunar calendar, for example, the seasons begin when the first faint whisperings of change in the natural world appear, hence spring begins in early February, summer arrives in May, autumn begins in August, and winter arrives in November.
+In the Chinese lunar calendar, the seasons of the year revolve earlier than they do in the west.
+In the lunar calendar, for example, a new season begins when the first faint whisperings of change appear in the natural world, hence spring begins in early February, summer arrives in May, autumn begins in August, and winter arrives in November.

-The Chinese image for August is “full ripeness.”
-In the west, we think of August as still being summer, but in traditional agrarian cultures, farmers are well aware that the solstice is more than a month behind us and that daylight hours are becoming shorter.
-Before we know it, Labor Day will be here!
+The Chinese image for August is of “full ripeness.”
+In the west, we think of August as a summer month but in traditional agrarian cultures, farmers are acutely aware that the solstice is long past and that daylight hours are becoming noticeably shorter.
+August is also a reminder that Labor Day will be here before we know it!

-August’s Metal energy compels us to look back and reflect, but it drives us forward toward spiritual pursuits and personal transformation.
-You must be curious to know what else the I Ching reveals about your Element this month… so check it out!
+August’s Metal energy compels us to look back and reflect but it also drives us forward toward spiritual pursuits and personal transformation.
+You must be curious to know what else the I Ching reveals about your own personal element this month… so check it out!